by Duncan Hardie

 virtinfo command, as shown in Listing 1:

-root@global:~# virtinfo NAME CLASS non-global-zone supported kernel-zone supported
+root@global:~# virtinfo NAME CLASS logical-domain current non-global-zone supported kernel-zone supported logical-domain supported

 You can see from the output in Listing 1 that kernel zones are supported.

-There are some other hardware prerequisites; for a full list, see the Oracle Solaris Kernel Zones documentation.
+There are some other hardware prerequisites, and for Oracle Solaris 11.4 certain older systems have been retired from the list of supported system; for a full list of requirements for kernel zones, see the Oracle Solaris Kernel Zones documentation.

 When using kernel zones, is it necessary to provide a hint to the system about application memory usage.
 This information is used to limit the growth of the ZFS Adaptive Replacement Cache (ARC) so that more memory stays available for applications and, in this case, for the kernel zones themselves.